Download the Playbook

 Developed and championed by UHP, the Community Liaison (CL) Framework is a power-building model where residents are hired and trained to create a bridge between government agencies and other stakeholders and the community.

 The CL Framework emphasizes the need to increase community integration in decision making processes, without assuming or expecting that individuals have the financial ability to volunteer their time.
-Community members are compensated for their expertise, effort, and contributions when taking on community organizing and advocacy efforts.
+Community members are compensated for their expertise, effort, and contributions when taking on community organizing efforts.
 Their lived experience is valued as highly as technical experience, and their unique skills and individual goals are supported with capacity building training.
 UHP has hired and collaborated with 49 Community Liaisons on behalf of both public and private entities.

 The New Mobility Initiative